Jesuit Refugee Service Singapore

 On our 42nd Anniversary, Affia, a refugee student from the JRS Digital Education Programme, shares her personal experience.
 This video clip was produced by a fellow refugee student Mukhzan.

-Building An Inclusive World – LEAP@JRS
+Building an Inclusive World

 LEAP@JRS encompasses: